dotnet/EntityFramework.Docs/docs/modeling/indexes.rst

         :linenos:

 .. note::
     There is only one index per distinct set of properties.
 If you use the Fluent API to configure an index on a set of properties that already has an index defined, either by convention or previous configuration, then you will be changing the definition of that index.
-This is useful of you want to further configure an index that was created by convention.
+This is useful if you want to further configure an index that was created by convention.